openmfp/portal-server-lib/README.md

 ## Consuming the library

-This library needs a main project to run.
+This library exposes a Nest module as an api and needs a main project to run.

 ### Import the module

-The library exposes a Nest module as an api.

 ```ts
 import { NestFactory } from '@nestjs/core';